SeanCaoile/CSSECDV/Deployment Instructions.md

 # Creating a New Admin Account
 If you wish to create your own admin account, after registering an account in the database, edit the account's "isAdmin" value from 0 to 1.
 Alternately, changing the value from 1 to 0 removes the account's admin privileges.

+# Other Information
+Logs can be found in the "logs" folder under "BE" where the file is called "operations.log"